 Beehive

-In all game sports, it is important to analyze the direction of strikes.
-Sometimes a well-chosen direction brings much more benefit than a strong throw/hit.
-In cricket, a beehive is used to analyze the actions of bowlers — a diagram that shows inaccurate throws that have passed the batsman.
+In all game sports, analyzing the direction of strikes is crucial.
+Sometimes, a well-chosen direction is far more effective than a powerful one.
+In cricket, a beehive is used to assess a bowler’s performance – this diagram shows inaccurate deliveries that have passed the batsman.

 Nisha Bhavani